|Home||News||What's New||Where are we?||History||Maps & Views||Education||Religion||Natural features||Facilities||Raheny Gazetteer||Links|

 For more on groups and commercial operations, see the Gazetteer.

 Raheny is fortunate to have a large library (the busiest branch in all of the Dublin City Council Public Library system, serving a wide area).
-There is a bright junior section and a substantial main division, with large reference collection, teenage corner, picture lending, large audio collection and Public Internet Access machines (pre-booking usually required).
-A fair number of language courses are stocked and language learning desks are available.
+There is a bright junior section and a substantial main division, with large reference collection, teenage corner, picture lending, large audio collection and Public Internet Access machines (pre-booking rarely required, self-registration using library card suffices).
+A fair number of language courses are stocked. e-reading and e-learning materials and access to some newspaper and other archives are available on computer.
 Raheny Library carries a range of special interest and community material, including a fine set of local history files and a wide range of forms and leaflets.
 Local schoolgoers and students of local matters often study in the library, while comfortable chairs are dotted about for ordinary browsers.
-There is also a fine stone chess board-and-seat set.
+There is also a closed rear reading garden, with seating, and there is a fine stone chess board-and-seat set on the front lawn.
 The library has its own car parking.
-The grounds are always well-kept.

 Location and access: On Howth Road, in the centre of the village, just east of the main crossroads.
 On or close to a range of major bus routes and the DART.